rhnfzl/reddit-stash/README.md

 ### Prerequisites
 - Python 3.10
 - Reddit API credentials.
 - A Dropbox account with an API token.
-(Optional)

 ### Installation